zyspec/countdown/extras/README.md

 > These files are located in the ``/countdown/templates`` folder.

 ## Legacy Templates
-> The module's legacy templates are include as the default templates for use with XOOPS.
+> The module's legacy templates are included as the default templates for use with XOOPS.
 These templates include layout and CSS for display with the default and classic templates.
 * These templates are used by default - the administrator/webmaster does not need to do anything to the XOOPS or module installation to use these templates.
 * These templates may be used 'as-is'.
 Changes, if desired, may be made to the templates and/or theme CSS to modify the module's information display to meet the site's requirements.
 It is recommended the administrator use the XOOPS template interface in the XOOPS Admin panel (Admin->Modules->System->Templates) to modify module templates.